snieda/tsl2nano/tsl2.nano.h5/nano.h5.md

 Each standard table of beans will provide a table-header with Buttons to do up/down sorting (on first activation, up-sorting will be done, on second activation, down-sorting).
 On these Buttons we can't use the algorithm above to avoid shortcut collisions.
 These buttons will have shortcuts depending on their indexes.
 So, the first table-header column will be activated through a hit to _ALT+1_.

+## Webstart with JNLP

+_nano.h5_ provides a jnlp file on [http://sourceforge.net/projects/tsl2nano/files/0.9.0-beta/nano.h5.jnlp].
+This webstart downloads the self-certificated *tsl2.nano.h5.<version>-signed.jar* to be started.
+On java 8, you have to add this download site to the exception list.
+Do the following steps:
+* open the java control panel
+* go to the security tab panel
+* click 'edit site list'
+* add the new site 'https://sourceforge.net/projects/tsl2nano/'. the ending slash is important to tell java to use that url as base url for all child pages.
+* if you are debugging and are using a jnlp pointing to a local jar file, add the site 'file:///'

 ## Networking Modes

 The _Nano.H5_ application can be started in different modes.